 Reliability Centered Maintenance (RCM) is the process to determine a more effective maintenance approach.
-The RCM philosophy employs preventive maintenance (PM), predictive maintenance (PdM), real-time monitoring, failure execution (RTF, also called reactive maintenance) and proactive maintenance techniques in a manner integrated to increase the likelihood that a machine or component will function as required during its design life cycle with a minimum of maintenance.
-The aim of the philosophy is to provide the indicated function of the installation, with the required reliability and availability at the lowest cost RCM requires that maintenance decisions be based on maintenance requirements supported by a technical and economic justification.
+The RCM philosophy employs preventive maintenance (PM), predictive maintenance (PdM), real-time monitoring, failure execution (RTF, also called reactive maintenance), and proactive maintenance techniques in a manner integrated to increase the likelihood that a machine or component will function as required during its design life cycle with a minimum of maintenance.
+The philosophy aims to provide the installation’s indicated function with the required reliability and availability at the lowest cost; RCM requires maintenance decisions based on maintenance requirements supported by a technical and economic justification.

 These are some of the benefits you will get with the implementation of the RCM.

 The RCM analysis carefully considers the following questions:

 1. What does the system or equipment do?
 What is its function?